 If PES cannot contact theGamesDB.net for any reason your games will still be added.
 If you perform another database update at a later date then the missing cover art and game details will be downloaded then.

-If no covert art is found in the cover art directory for a ROM when PES is performing a database update, PES will attempt to download cover art for the ROM from theGamesDB.net.
+If no cover art is found in the cover art directory for a ROM when PES is performing a database update, PES will attempt to download cover art for the ROM from theGamesDB.net.
 You can therefore provide your own cover art to PES to add cover art that could not be found.
-Adding covert art yourself will also speed up database updates.
+Adding cover art yourself will also speed up database updates.

 PES will automatically resize cover art for performance reasons and to reduce to disk space.